ArchiDAO/ArchiDAONFT/README.md

 - Project Owner
 - NFT user- Owner
 - Reader
+- Other contracts : learning and proejct Contracts

 # NFT Skill Smart Contract Parameters
 **MVP**
 * NFT-
   * Dynamic NFT through Chainlink.
-  * Dynamic MetaData to be updated via chainlink oracles
+  * Dynamic MetaData to be updated via chainlink oracles ?
+  * Dynamic MetaData to be updated via another contract action?
   * how do we express this as a graph?
   * Alias
   * Governance votes
-  * No stakes for ERC721 - stakes should be implemented with governace ERC20 votes]
+  * No stakes for ERC721 - stakes should be implemented with governace ERC20 votes

 * Non-Transferable
 * Validation and activation function
-* can we validate via using the ArchiDAO Multi-sig public key ?
+* Validation via using the ArchiDAO Multi-sig public key - is there a way to do mass-validation of users / token minting?

 **FULL**
 * Time